Bridgepoint Active Healthcare

 The design evolved in parallel to North America’s largest post-occupancy study to assess the impact of design on health and well-being.
 Many design elements incorporated into Bridgepoint have been proven to provide enhanced healing outcomes.

-One of the main challenges was to transform the dark history of the strong neoclassical architecture of the Don Jail from a penal institution into the administrative offices for this center of health and excellence.
+One of the main challenges was to transform the dark history of the strong neoclassical architecture of the Don Jail from a penal institution into the administrative offices for this health centre.
 This was achieved with a complete interior transformation including a bridge connection to the new hospital’s clinical components.
-The design dramatically alters a site stigmatized by a history of isolation and penal reform into a connected campus of wellness.
+The design dramatically alters a site stigmatized by a history of isolation and penal reform, turning it into a connected campus of wellness.

 |Client||Infrastructure OntarioPCL Contractors|